A Woman's Grief Led To A Mental Health Crisis And A $21,634 Hospital Bill

 To find ACA-compliant plans, which must cover mental health, Snow suggested going to HealthCare.gov, the federal marketplace that covers most states.
 (It will direct you if your state set up its own ACA marketplace.)

-The Takeaway: If you're uninsured, you'll generally face bigger bills than patients with health insurance because you lack the power of the insurance company to negotiate prices with the hospital.
+The takeaway: If you're uninsured, you'll generally face bigger bills than patients with health insurance because you lack the power of the insurance company to negotiate prices with the hospital.
 Ask whether you qualify for Medicaid or charity care.
 If you don't, negotiate with the hospital anyway to try to lower your bill.
 Arm yourself with information about the going rate insurers pay for the care you received by consulting websites like Healthcare Bluebook or Fair Health.

 When buying insurance, make sure you know what's covered and what's not, which can be tricky to determine for plans — many of which can be found on the Internet — that don't have to follow all the rules of the federal health law.